 How is “currently in operation” defined?
 If a business was in operation but closed because of COVID, it would make sense that the business should be eligible for this funding.
 “Currently in operation” means that the business has not permanently closed, gone out of business, filed for bankruptcy.

 Can businesses buy equipment with grant funding?
 The purchase of equipment, fixtures, furnishings, property with CDBG funds is generally ineligible.
 Funding may be used for rent, mortgage assistance, utilities or payroll.
+Funds may also be used to purchase PPE.

 Are home-based businesses eligible?
-For example: landscapers, contractors, artists, daycares, consultants, etc. Legitimately licensed commercial businesses may be considered eligible for assistance.
+For example: landscapers, contractors, artists, daycares, consultants, etc. YES, Legitimately licensed commercial businesses may be considered eligible for assistance.